c2d-usp/pici/README.md

 ### Install

-- Install dependencies
+- Install dependencies.
 Once you have installed poetry, you can install the required packages:
 ```bash
 poetry install
 ```